Samsung/tizen-docs/docs/iot/iot-partners/index.md

-# Tizen IoT x Nubison Cloud
+# Tizen IoT with Nubison Cloud

-Nubison cloud can readily be interconnected with Tizen IoT devices.
+The Nubison cloud can readily be interconnected with Tizen IoT devices, which has an instrinsic capability of seamless connectivity.
-Using Nubison cloud, users can easily send data or receive requests for Tizen service applications on real-time basis.
+The Nubison cloud empowers the users to send or receive requests for Tizen service applications in real-time with ease.

 **Figure: Architecture**
 ![Architecture](media/architecture.png)